Postponing Student Loan Payments; Getting Interest Paid

-Individuals who are serving in a term of service in an approved AmeriCorps position may be eligible to temporarily postpone the repayment of their qualified student loans through an action called loan forbearance.
-While your loan is in forbearance during your term of service, interest continues to accrue.
-However,If you successfully complete your term of service the National Service Trust will pay all or a portion of the interest that accrued on your qualified student loans during your service period.
+Individuals who are serving in a term of service in an approved AmeriCorps position may be eligible to have the repayment of their qualified student loans temporarily postponed while they are serving.
+It is through an action called forbearance.
+While an individual's loan is in forbearance, the member is not required to make payments.
+Interest may continue to accrue but if the member successfully completes the term of service and the loan is a qualified student loan, the National Service Trust will pay all or a portion of the interest that accrued during the service period.

-You can request that your loan company (your “loan holder”) approve a forbearance for your qualified student loans during your service period.
-You can easily and quickly request the forbearance on-line through My AmeriCorps.
+If your loan is eligible for forbearance based upon your AmeriCorps service, you can request that your loan holder give you forbearance during your service period.
+(A "loan holder" is the entity that holds the loan promissory note and has the right to collect from the borrower).
+You can easily and quickly request forbearance on-line through My AmeriCorps.
 After you finish your term of service, you will be responsible for repaying your loan according to the terms of the loan.

 Eligibility for Forbearance

 Individuals in approved AmeriCorps positions are eligible for forbearance for most federally-guaranteed student loans.
-If your loan holder tells you that your student loan does not qualify for forbearance based upon your national service, ask if your service qualifies you for some other type of forbearance or for a deferment.
+You should contact your loan holder to see if your loan qualifies for forbearance based upon your AmeriCorps service.
+If your loan holder tells you that your student loan does not qualify for forbearance based upon national service, ask them if your service qualifies you for some other type of forbearance or deferment.

-The Corporation cannot approve or disapprove forbearance requests; it can only verify that you are in an approved national service position.
-Only the loan holder can determine your loan’s eligibility and approve a request for forbearance If your loan is in default, it may not be eligible for forbearance.
-However, if you have loans that had gone into default before you began your national service, you can attempt to negotiate an arrangement with the loan holder or collection agency to bring the loan out of default so forbearance can be granted and interest can be paid.
+If your loan is in default, it may not be eligible for forbearance.
+However, if you have loans that had gone into default before you began your national service, you can try to negotiate an arrangement with the loan holder or collection agency to bring the loan out of default so forbearance can be granted.

 How to Apply for Forbearance

 If the loan company has not registered in My AmeriCorps, they will not be on the list of institutions in the system.
-In this case, you should click on the institution “Not Found” link and follow the directions.
+Try searching for the institution using variations of their name.
+Some institutions have registered using their commonly known initials (e.g., SUNY, not State University of New York); others are registered under their full name (e.g., Massachusetts Institution of Technology, not MIT).
+Try the city where the institution is located.
+If you cannot find the correct institution at the correct location, you should click on the institution “Not Found” link and follow the directions.

-Individuals who have successfully completed a term of service in AmeriCorps or Silver Scholars are eligible to have the Trust pay as much as 100% of the interest that accrued on their qualified student loan during their service.
-The portion that the Trust will pay is determined by the type of service (full or part-time) and the length of your service period.
-The Trust will only pay interest on qualified student loans, as described on the Using your Segal AmeriCorps Education Award web page.
+Individuals who have successfully completed a term of service in an AmeriCorps program are eligible to have the Trust pay up to 100% of the interest that accrued on their qualified student loan during their service.
+The portion that the Trust will pay is determined by the type of service (full or part-time) and the length of the service period.
+The Trust will only pay interest on qualified student loans, as described on the Using Your Segal AmeriCorps Education Award web page.

-The Trust will not pay interest if you fail to complete your term of service.
+An interest payment can only be made after you have completed your service and have earned an award.
+The Trust cannot pay interest if you fail to complete your term of service.
 Exceptions will be made only if you fail to complete your term of service for compelling personal circumstances and you have earned a pro-rated award.
 It is up to your individual program to determine compelling personal circumstances.
-Examples that might be considered are a serious illness or injury, death of your immediate family member, or early closing of your project.
-An interest payment can only be made after you have completed your service and have earned an award.
+Examples that might be considered are a serious illness or injury, death of your immediate family member, or the early closing of your project.

-Remember that interest payments, as well as payments made from your education award account, are considered by the IRS to be taxable income in the year in which a payment is made.
+Remember that interest payments, as well as payments made from your education award account, are considered by the IRS to be taxable income in the year in which the payment is made.

 How to Apply for an Interest Payment

-When the interest payment has been made, it will show up in your account.
-It should also show up in your account statement that the loan company provides to you.
+When the interest payment has been made, it will show up in your My AmeriCorps account.
+It should also show up in the statement that the loan company provides to you.

-If your loan company has not registered in My AmeriCorps, they will not be on the list of institutions in the system.
-You should click on the institution “Not Found” link and follow the directions.
+If your institution has not registered in My AmeriCorps, they will not be on the list of institutions in the system.
+Try searching for the institution using variations of their name.
+Try searching by location.
+If you are unsuccessful in your atempts to locate the institution, you should click on the institution “Not Found” link and follow the directions.
 These payment requests may need to be processed manually through paper forms and may take several weeks to complete.

 The Importance of Using My AmeriCorps to Conduct Your AmeriCorps Business

-In order to prevent a delay in the processing of interest payments, individuals must request payments electronically using our on-line system, My AmeriCorps.
+In order to prevent a delay in the processing of interest payments, individuals should request payments electronically using the on-line system, My AmeriCorps.
 This is a secure, fast, and user-friendly method for requesting interest payments to be remitted to your loan holders.
-It also provides electronic records of payments requested and paid and there are no forms to mail in.
+It also provides electronic records of payments both requested and paid, and there are no forms to mail in.

-The Corporation for National and Community Service cannot guarantee the prompt and accurate processing of requests for interest payments using paper forms.
+CNCS cannot guarantee the prompt processing of requests for interest payments using paper forms.
 Payments requested by paper can take up to six months or more for processing and are less secure.